lucaneviani/Datapulse/README.md

 <div align="center">

-Made with ❤️ using visual studio code
+Built with ❤️ using FastAPI, Streamlit, and Google Gemini AI

 </div>